-In accordance with 40 CFR § 257.95(d)(1), assessment monitoring sampling will be completed at monitoring wells MW-7, MW-8, and MW-10 on a semi-annual basis beginning within 90 days of obtaining validated results from the initial annual assessment monitoring sampling event.
-The schedule for the initial and semi-annual assessment monitoring sample is provided in Table 2.
+In accordance with 40 CFR § 257.95(d)(1), assessment monitoring sampling will be completed at monitoring wells MW-1, MW-4, MW-5, and MW-6 on a semiannual basis beginning within 90 days of obtaining validated results from the annual assessment monitoring sampling event.
+Upon completion of eight baseline sampling events at the new monitoring wells, the wells will be incorporated into the assessment monitoring sampling schedule is provided in Table 2.